Foundation in Anthroposophy is an essential part of the Teacher Training, but may be taken as a separate self-development course.

-The course will study the following topics from Steiner’s work:
+The course will study the following topics from Steiner’s work in the first year:

 Part 1: Body, soul and spirit, 3 fold man, 4 fold man, 9 fold man.
 Sleeping and waking.
 Cycle of life, death and rebirth.